President & Dean: Rabbi Dr. Shmuly Yanklowitz

 A film crew followed Shmuly for over a year to produce a PBS documentary (“The Calling”) about the training of religious leadership which aired nationwide in December 2010.
 In 2012 and in 2013, Newsweek rated Rav Shmuly one of the top 50 rabbis in America.
-Shmuly, his wife Shoshana and daughter Amiella live in Scottsdale, Arizona.
+In 2016, the Forward named Rabbi Shmuly one of The Most Inspiring Rabbis in America.
+In 2016, the Forward named Rav Shmuly one of the 50 most influential Jews.
+In the same year, Yanklowitz was selected for the Ariane de Rothschild Fellowship in Cross-Cultural Leadership and Innovative Entrepreneurship at the University of Cambridge.
+Shmuly, his wife Shoshana, his daughter Amiella, and his son Lev, live in Scottsdale, Arizona.

 Board of Directors